Surging Wild beat Blackhawk 3-2 for Western Conference lead

 Minnesota (28-9-5) jumped in front for good when Marco Scandella shot the puck behind the net and it caromed right to Pominville standing all alone on the right side of the crease.
 He knocked it into the open net for his sixth of the season at 5:08.

-Minnesota defenseman Ryan Suter was sent off for tripping with 22.4 seconds left, but Chicago was unable to get a good look at the goal even with the 6-on-4 advantage.
+Minnesota defenseman Ryan Suter was sent off for tripping with 22.4 seconds left, but Chicago was unable to get a good look even with the 6-on-4 advantage.

+''It's a big game, just point-wise,'' Dubnyk said. ''If we want to be in first place, we're going to have to win games against these guys.''

-Patrick Kane scored twice for the Blackhawks (27-14-5), who were coming off an ugly 6-0 loss at Washington on Friday night.
+Patrick Kane scored twice on a whopping 12 shots for the Blackhawks (27-14-5), who were coming off an ugly 6-0 loss at Washington.
 Artem Anisimov, battling an illness, had two assists, and Corey Crawford made 29 stops.

+''Frustrating.
+Even though it was 2-0, at 2-2 you still feel good being in a tie game going to the third at home playing a team playing on back-to-back nights,'' Kane said. ''Tough not to get anything out of that game.''

 Chicago coach Joel Quenneville called Friday night's performance against the Capitals a failure ''across the board,'' and he went with seven defensemen for the Blackhawks' first game of the season against Minnesota.
 He also leaned heavily on Kane, who has six goals and 12 assists in his last 14 games.